Upload a document to connect with a notary online 24/7

 Is online notarization legal?

 Yes, it is.

 In 2011, with the passage of House Bill 2318/Senate Bill 827, Virginia became the first state to authorize its notaries to notarize documents remotely via live audio-video technology.
-Since then, numerous states have passed laws authorizing their notaries to perform online notarizations, and over 20 states are considering doing so in 2019.
+Since then, numerous states have passed laws authorizing their notaries to perform online notarizations.
 These online notarizations are accepted across the country due to a long-standing body of laws in each state that specifically provide for recognition and acceptance of out-of-state notarizations.
 In addition to laws in each state recognizing and accepting common out-of-state notarizations, the Full Faith and Credit Clause of the US Constitution may provide an additional basis for states to accept out of state notarizations.
 For your benefit, we’ve put together an easy guide to the interstate recognition statutes in each state, which can be found here.

 We’d like to help with general information wherever we can, so let us know of any questions at email@example.com.

-What types of documents can be notarized using this service?
+What types of documents can be remotely notarized?

-Just about every document which needs to be notarized in the paper world can be electronically notarized online on the Notarize platform.
-There are a few exceptions, so see below.
+Just about every document which needs to be notarized in the paper world can be electronically notarized online using the Notarize platform, with a few exceptions.